-- 1) To determine whether the agency had the resources and capacity to administer the grant funds. - 2) To determine if costs and services were allowable and eligible. - 3) To verify that program objectives were met. - 4) To test the reliability of the financial and programmatic reporting. - 5) To verify contractual compliance.
+- 1) To determine whether the agency has the resources and capacity to administer the grant funds. - 2) To determine if costs and services are allowable and eligible. - 3) To verify that program objectives are being met. - 4) To test the reliability of the financial and programmatic reporting. - 5) To verify contractual compliance.